D3F4ULT47/sql-intermediate-course/README.md

 # SQL Intermediate Course

-Welcome to the SQL Intermediate Course repository!
+Practising and saving the query